LolloneS/advanced-databases-project/README.md

 ## Abstract
-Comparison between the performances of MongoDB and Neo4J whilst working with a huge dataset representing trades statistics for many countries.
+Comparison between the performances of MongoDB with and without indexes whilst working with a huge dataset representing trades statistics for many countries.

 ## MongoDB structure
 * One database